Extending the possibilities for theatre

 The National Theatre (NT) in London is a world-class theatrical institution that uses digital innovation and dynamic storytelling to support its ambitions of reaching the widest audience possible.

 The NT recognises that the future of theatre will increasingly involve Extended Reality technologies.
-As the NT’s Partner for Innovation, Accenture was approached to support them in pioneering an immersive virtual experience.
+As the NT’s Partner for Innovation 2017-2020, Accenture worked with their Immersive Storytelling Studio to pioneer an immersive virtual experience.

 An opportunity was seen in the NT’s staging of Andrea Levy’s book Small Island, to create an immersive, virtual extension, reflecting on the positive influence of mixed heritages in contemporary society.
 Audiences would be taken through a musical journey inspired by the influence of West Indian culture on the UK’s music scene; from calypso to grime.